A Two-stage Transformer Framework for Temporal Localization of Distracted Driver Behaviors: Related Works

-To address both efficiency and accuracy, the Augmented Self-Mask Attention transformer (AMA) \cite{zhang2024augmented} is proposed for naturalistic driving action recognition.
-AMA employs structured self-mask attention patterns to enhance multi-scale temporal modeling, making it well suited for complex in-cabin driver behaviors.
-Our work builds on this line by integrating AMA with VideoMAE-based features in a unified two-stage pipeline for temporal driver behavior localization.
+State-of-the-art transformer-based TAL models, such as ActionFormer \cite{zhang2022actionformer} and TriDet \cite{shi2023tridet}, leverage self-attention and refined boundary modeling.
+However, their reliance on long input sequences and substantial GPU memory limits their deployment in constrained environments or high-throughput post-trip auditing.
+To address these efficiency and multi-scale modeling bottlenecks, the Augmented Self-Mask Attention (AMA) transformer \cite{zhang2024augmented} was introduced for naturalistic driving.
+Our work integrates AMA with efficient VideoMAE-based features in a unified, two-stage pipeline for temporal driver behavior localization.